1943 Argentine Revolution: Rawson's brief dictatorship

-Hotel Jousten, on Corrientes Avenue in Buenos Aires.
+Hotel Jousten on Corrientes Avenue in Buenos Aires.
 The group of conspirators known as the "Jousten Generals" gathered here.

 General Arturo Rawson was a zealous Catholic and member of the conservative National Democratic Party, and hailed from a traditional family of the Argentine aristocracy.
-Rawson led a group of conspirators known as the "Jousten Generals" after the Jousten Hotel where they gathered on 25 May.
+Rawson led a group of conspirators known as the "Jousten Generals" after the Hotel Jousten where they gathered on 25 May.

 The group consisted of military men who held important positions in the government that arose after the coup: General Diego Isidro Mason (agriculture), Benito Sueyro (navy), and his brother Sabá Sueyro (vice president).
 Also part of the group was Ernesto Sammartino (Radical Civic Union), who was summoned by Rawson after the coup to organize the cabinet.
 However, since no one informed Rawson of his presence once he arrived at the Casa Rosada, he returned home after waiting for a reasonable time.

 The problem arose the following day when Rawson communicated to the military leaders the names of the people who would be part of his cabinet.
 Among them were three personal friends who were known members of the right wing and even connected with the deposed regime: General Domingo Martínez, José María Rosa (his son), and Horacio Calderón.
 The military commanders, who otherwise would have remained deliberative throughout the revolution, flatly rejected the nominations, and Rawson's insistence on keeping them led to his resignation on 6 June.
 Ramírez, the very person who had unleashed the coup, then took over.

 In 1945, Rawson would attempt to organize a coup against Farrell and Perón, which would prove to be a failure, but which opened the way for General Ávalos and the Campo de Mayo officers who led to the resignation and detention of Perón, in the week prior to the popular demonstrations on 17 October.